camielvs/Blobby/README.md

 ## HOW TO PLAY

 ### CONTROLS
 Your blob can be moved by using the arrow keys or WASD on your keyboard.
 You are unable to move your blob outside of the game window.
+You have access to a temporary speed boost which can be activated by pressing SPACEBAR.
+Once used, the speed boost cannot be used again for 12s.

-The game can be paused at any time by clicking on the timer in the menubar or by pressing SPACEBAR.
+The game can be paused at any time by clicking on the timer in the menubar or by pressing Q.

 <img src="assets/screenshots/gamePaused.png">